MrSago/Twitch-2k/README.en.md

 - 📺 Access to 2K quality for broadcasts that support it
 - 🔧 Option to use both built-in and custom proxy servers

-## Developer Mode Installation (Chrome)
+## Developer Mode Installation

-To install the extension in developer mode in Chrome browser:
+To install the extension in developer mode:

 1. Download and extract the [extension archive](https://github.com/MrSago/Twitch-2k/releases/latest)
-2. Go to page `chrome://extensions/`
+2. Go to the extensions page:
+   - Chrome: `chrome://extensions/`
+   - Yandex Browser: `browser://extensions/`
+   - Opera: `opera://extensions`
 3. Enable "Developer mode" (toggle in the top right corner)
 4. Click the "Load unpacked extension" button
 5. Select the folder with the unpacked extension